webapp-drupal/abtest/sites/all/modules/abtest_headlines/README.md

-# MODULE FUNCTIONALITY #

-    module depends on:
-    name = "A/B test (core)
-    description = An A/B testing API for creating tests quickly in code. name ="A/B Test Reporting dashboard"
-    description = A simple reporting dashboard for A/B tests.web.

 # IN MODULE #

     WE do call all nodes in required conditions by EntityFieldQuery with conditions that the node is used to perform the A/B test and required fielsds are filled